eigenein/blitz-dashboard/src/crawler/README.md

 Defines a number of buffered batches of accounts – these are [`account/info`](https://developers.wargaming.net/reference/all/wotb/account/info/) calls with up to 100 accounts used to check their last battle timestamps.

-The more – the better.
-I recommend try and increase this setting one by one until you start getting `REQUEST_LIMIT_EXCEEDED`, and then use the last successful value.
+The more – the better, unless you start getting `REQUEST_LIMIT_EXCEEDED`.

 ### `--n-buffered-accounts`

 For those accounts which last battle timestamp has changed, the crawler does a couple of more calls: [`tanks/stats`](https://developers.wargaming.net/reference/all/wotb/tanks/stats/) and [`tanks/achievements`](https://developers.wargaming.net/reference/all/wotb/tanks/achievements/).
 This option defines for how many accounts these calls get buffered.

 The more – the better, unless you start getting `REQUEST_LIMIT_EXCEEDED`.

-### `--throttling-period`

-Minimal period between the API calls, used to prevent the `REQUEST_LIMIT_EXCEEDED` errors.
-For server-side apps set this to `50ms`, for standalone apps – `100ms`.

-This setting is rather **unstable**.
-It may cause `REQUEST_LIMIT_EXCEEDED`, or lower the RPS, or make the process stuck forever.

 ## «Cold» start